kimgea/ontosqlson/README.md

 ### Next (Both steps below propably requires some rewriting):
 1. Look for the todos in the code and refactor them
 2. Refactor some of the functions.
 Bad names and bade placing on some of them.
-3. Must be able to set a default value if vailidator fails, but only if set, else fail totaly.
-Like cutting on max tring length?
-4. Give better invalid message feed back.
-Not correct message right now...
-Gather them up, or something

 ### Later: